 All undergraduate students enrolled in structural engineering courses or admitted into a structural engineering program are expected to meet prerequisite and performance standards.
 Additional details are given under the various program outlines, course descriptions, and admission procedures for the School of Engineering in this catalog.
-Furthermore, the majority of SE courses have enrollment restrictions that give priority to, or are open only to, structural engineering students.
-Where these restrictions apply, the registrar will not enroll other students except by department stamp on class enrollment cards.
 The department expects that students will adhere to these policies on their own volition and enroll in courses accordingly.
 Students are advised that they may be dropped at any time from course rosters if prerequisites and/or performance standards have not been met.

 While some courses may be offered more than once each year, most SE courses are taught only once per year, and courses are scheduled to be consistent with the curricula as shown in the tables.
 When possible, SE does offer selected large-enrollment courses more than once each year.
 A tentative schedule of course offerings is available from the department each spring for the following academic year.

 Program and or materials fees may apply to those courses with large lab components.

 SE 1.
 Introduction to Structures and Design (4)

 Introduction to structural components, systems from aerospace, civil, mechanical, marine and offshore areas.
 Structural action, the design process.
 History of structural engineering.
 Role and responsibility of structural engineers in society.
 Engineering economics, costs-benefits analysis.
 Implications on safety.
 Professional ethics.
 Priority enrollment given to structural engineering majors.